-Question: How do I install Grammarian PRO2 X?
+Question: How do I install Grammarian PRO2 X (Mac)?
+Answer:

 Follow the instructions in the "Grammarian PRO2 X Installation instructions" file (in the Grammarian PRO2 X folder).

 Or you can follow the instructions here.